The Fundamentals Of car hacking: how it works and what cars qualify (part 3)

 Since January 2020, the Lamborghini Gallardo LP560 bottomed out and is actually trending UP in value!

-Don't forget this is happening in the middle of an economic recession too.
+Don't forget this is happening in the middle of a global pandemic too.

-In other words, you could have gotten paid to own and drive a Lamborghini.
+In other words, if you bought this car from 2017 onwards you could have gotten paid as much as $30,000 to simply to own and drive a Lamborghini.

 Isn't that crazy?